Welcome to

 When two vowels walk together, the first one says its name.
 The second vowel is silent.
 This rule only applies to these vowel teams:

 ai, ee, oa, oe, ue, ui, and sometimes ie and ea.
-Read this lesson with your student, and then enjoy the story, "JESUS Heals the Sick and Endures Pain on the Cross."
+Read this lesson with your student, and then enjoy the stories: "JESUS Heals the Sick and Endures Pain on the Cross" and "The New Maid".

 Vowel Teams